cogentcore/core/README.md

 * update gi/doc.go with final readme notes etc!

+* MenuBar has gradient but actions don't -- add gradient to actions that show up in menubar -- can't not have a background..

-* add MenuBar / Toolbar -- just a layout really, with some styling..
+* add Toolbar based on MenuBar

-* event injection -- Edit/Cut/Copy/Paste convenience method, and these just inject the corresponding key press
+* event injection -- Edit/Cut/Copy/Paste convenience method, and these just inject the corresponding key press -- problem: they do so when the menu is still there..  would work ok in buttons probably.

 * main menu (mac, other platforms?)